Educator Spotlight: Robert Lue, Harvard University (Part 2)

 What’s especially compelling about the LabXchange simulations is the notion of troubleshooting: trying something out, comparing what you predicted and what you got, then having to troubleshoot what happened.
 That arc of analysis and reflection is baked into LabXchange simulations.
 The goal of lab courses, and the notion of experimental design, is a combination of being able to learn and experience techniques, interpret the resulting data, and design what the consequent experiment might be.

 LabXchange covers all of those arcs.
-The simulations and the method videos on the platform equip students to understand what a method is, how we do it, how we troubleshoot it, and what it actually looks like in a lab setting.
+The simulations and the method videos on the platform equip students to understand the science process.
+What a method is, how we do it, how we troubleshoot it, and what it actually looks like in a lab setting.
 You can accompany this with data interpretation exercises.
 Using data sets from published literature, students can interpret and critique the experiment and its result.
 And you can close the arc with your own customized assessment.
-LabXchange gives us the tools to build multiple choice or short answer assessments that allow you to weave in the data and optimize your use of the experiment as an example.
+LabXchange gives us the tools to build multiple choice or short answer assessments.
+These allow you to weave in the data and optimize your use of the experiment as an example.

 There’s no question that science involves learning physical finesse and developing muscle memory from practicing techniques.
 But at its core, science is really the process of hypothesis building, of design, data interpretation, reanalysis and troubleshooting.
 To say that science is a singular set of hands-on activities no longer makes sense to me.
 It’s not as if there are many methods that are done in exactly the same way forever: how we do things in the lab changes at an extraordinarily fast rate.